Borhan1997/SheetGPT/README.md

 This Python application enables you to upload a CSV file and ask questions about its content in natural language.
 It leverages a large language model (LLM) to generate responses based solely on the information within the document.
 Questions unrelated to the CSV will not be answered.

 ## How it works
-The application processes the CSV by breaking its text into smaller chunks suitable for input into a large language model (LLM).
-It utilizes OpenAI embeddings to convert these chunks into vector representations.
-When a user asks a question, the app identifies the chunks most semantically relevant to the query and provides them to the LLM to generate a response.
+The application reads the CSV file and processes the data.
+It utilizes OpenAI LLMs alongside with Langchain Agents in order to answer your questions.
+The CSV agent then uses tools to find solutions to your questions and generates an appropriate response with the help of a LLM.

-The graphical interface is built with Streamlit, while Langchain is used to manage interactions with the LLM.
+The application employs Streamlit to create the graphical user interface (GUI) and utilizes Langchain to interact with the LLM.

 ## Installation
 To install the repository, please clone this repository and install the requirements: